No, parents shouldn’t feed babies age 6-12 months cow’s milk except in an emergency

 - Andrew Bremer, M.D., chief of the pediatric growth and nutrition branch at the National Institute of Child Health and Human Development

-- Ilan Shapiro, M.D., pediatrician and medical director of health education at AltaMed
+- Ilan Shapiro, M.D., pediatrician and chief health correspondent and medical affairs officer at AltaMed Health Services

 - Steven Abrams, M.D., professor of pediatrics at University of Texas Dell Medical School and chair of American Academy of Pediatrics’ Committee on Nutrition